 The PSL is available throughout that time period, so fans of the drink know they don't need to fill up on it right when it debuts.
 But that doesn’t mean they’re not excited for the annual premier.
 Last year, Starbucks announced the latte’s return on Sept.
 1, and the next day was the company’s tenth busiest day of the year in terms of number of customers.

 Why December Sales Are Steaming Hot

 Annually, the highest-sales week of the year at Starbucks falls about two weeks before Christmas.
-In 2016, December sales were 14% higher than in November, the second-highest sales month, and 58% higher than in January, the lowest month.
+In 2016, December sales were 14 percent higher than in November, the second-highest sales month, and 58 percent higher than in January, the lowest month.

 In our estimation, strong December sales have very little to do with pumpkin or any seasonal drink at all.
 Exhausted holiday shoppers needing a caffeine fix are certainly a factor, but there’s something more important that sets December purchases apart.
 The amounts many people spend at Starbucks this time of year are significantly higher than the cost of an average cup of coffee and pastry.
 Customers are shopping for gift cards and other coffee-related holiday presents.

 In December, the number of Starbucks purchases of $25 or more jumps dramatically.
-In 2016, the spike was nearly 50% above the average for the first 11 months of the year.
+In 2016, the spike was nearly 50 percent above the average for the first 11 months of the year.